practicalli/clojure/alternative-tools/clojure-cli/hotload-libraries-editor.md

 # Hotload libraries in a Clojure editor

-Connect or jack-in to a Clojure REPL that has tools.deps.alpha added as a dependencies, preferably via an alias.
+Connect or jack-in to a Clojure REPL which is configured with the [add-libs branch of tools.deps.alpha added as a dependencies via an alias](hotload-libraries.md).

-Using either a rich comment block or a `dev/user.clj` file, require the `clojure.tools.deps.alpha.repl` namespace and write `add-libs` expressions to hotload libraries.
+Use a rich comment block or [a `dev/user.clj` file](/clojure-cli/projects/configure-repl-startup.md) to require the `clojure.tools.deps.alpha.repl` namespace and write `add-libs` expressions to hot-load libraries.

 ## Rich Comment Block

-Using a rich comment block ensures the add-libs code is only evaluated manually by a developer.
+A rich comment block ensures `add-libs` code is only evaluated manually by a developer.

 ```clojure
 (comment